 When you search for sources using a range of different keywords, you will find more search results that are relevant to your topic.

-Basically, Boolean operators connect your search words together to either narrow or broaden your set of results.
+Boolean operators connect your search words together to either narrow or broaden your set of results.
 You can combine multiple Boolean operators to create more effective searches.

 AND